temporalio/documentation/docs/typescript/activities.md

 Type safety is still supported here, but you are encouraged to validate and handle mismatches in Activity names.
 An invalid Activity name will lead to a `NotFoundError` with a message that looks like:

 ```
-ApplicationFailure: Activity function fakeProgresss is not registered on this Worker, available activities: ["fakeProgress"]
+ApplicationFailure: Activity function fakeProgress is not registered on this Worker, available activities: ["fakeProgress"]
 ```

 ### Using pure ESM Node Modules

-The TypeScript ecosystem is increasingly moving towards publishing ES Modules over CommonJS, for example `node-fetch@3` is ESM while `node-fetch@2` is CJS.
+The JavaScript ecosystem is increasingly moving towards publishing ES Modules over CommonJS, for example `node-fetch@3` is ESM while `node-fetch@2` is CJS.

 **If you are importing a pure ESM dependency, see our [fetch ESM](https://github.com/temporalio/samples-typescript/tree/main/fetch-esm) sample** for necessary config changes you will need: